Central Avenue Line (Maryland): History

-In May 2020, WMATA announced that route C27 will not operate during the 2020 summer season due to the ongoing COVID-19 pandemic and Metro's reduced service since March 16, 2020.
+In May 2020, WMATA announced that route C27 would not operate during the 2020 summer season due to the ongoing COVID-19 pandemic and Metro's reduced service since March 16, 2020.
 Alternative service would be provided by routes C29.

 On September 10, 2020, as part of WMATA's FY2022 budget, WMATA proposed to eliminate the C29 segment between Pointer Ridge and Bowie State University on Saturday.
 This was due to low federal funds and proposing to eliminate all route C28 service.

-Later on February 20, 2021, as part of WMATA's revised FY2022 budget during the first half, WMATA proposed to extend route C26 to Bowie Park & Ride via Bowie Gateway Center along the C28 and C29 routing along Pittsfield Lane, Mitchellville Road, Peach Walker Drive, Mount Oak Drive, Nottinghill Drive, and Northview Drive during the weekday peak hours in order to partially replace the B29 and C28.
+Later on February 20, 2021, as part of WMATA's revised FY2022 budget during the first half, WMATA proposed to extend route C26 to Bowie Park & Ride via Bowie Gateway Center along the C28 and C29 routing along Pittsfield Lane, Mitchellville Road, Peach Walker Drive, Mount Oak Drive, Nottinghill Drive, and Northview Drive during the weekday peak hours to partially replace the B29 and C28.
 WMATA also proposed to restore Saturday C29 service to Bowie.
 However, in the second half, service to Bowie would be eliminated on the C26 and C29.

-On June 6, 2021, all route C26 service was extended to Bowie Park & Ride via Pointer Ridge, Bowie Health Center and Bowie Gateway Center via the C28 and C29 routing in order to partially replace the B29 and C28.
+On June 6, 2021, all route C26 service was extended to Bowie Park & Ride via Pointer Ridge, Bowie Health Center, and Bowie Gateway Center via the C28 and C29 routing to partially replace the B29 and C28.
 All route C29 service to Bowie was also restored on the same day.

+On June 25, 2023, all C21 and C22 trips was extended to Collington Center.

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

+In April 2023, WMATA launched its Draft Visionary Network.
+As part of the drafts, WMATA proposed multiple changes to the Central Avenue Line.

+One of the proposed routes was named Route MD355 and would operate on the current C26 and C29 routing between Downtown Largo station and Bowie Park & Ride.
+However, the route would skip the Kettering loop, and Route C29 service to Bowie State University was taken over by the proposed Route MD347.
+Service between Pointer Ridge and Bowie Park & Ride would also be modified to take over parts of the current B21, B22, and B24 routing in Bowie.